Mushrafali/Branded-watch/README.md

-# Explore the world of luxury WATCHS on our WebApplication.
+# Explore the world of luxury WATCHES on our WebApplication.

 Project Title: Branded Watch Showcase